-ACHIEVE MENT STANDARDS will be a selection of: No. of Credits Ext.
+ACHIEVEMENT STANDARDS will be a selection of: No. of Credits Ext.
 Int.
 91388 Demonstrate understanding of spectroscopic data in chemistry.
-3 91390 Demonstrate understanding of thermochemical principles and the properties of 5 particles and substances.
-91391 Demonstrate understanding of the properties of organic compounds.
-5
+3 91390 Demonstrate understanding of thermochemical principles and the properties of particles and substances.
+5 91391 Demonstrate understanding of the properties of organic compounds.
+5 91392 Demonstrate understanding of equilibrium principles in aqueous systems.
+5 91393 Demonstrate understanding of oxidation-reduction processes.
+3

-This is a university entrance subject Total No. of Credits 21
+This is a university entrance subject